Fine-Tuning#

-Fine tuning is the most common incarnation of transfer learning in the context of deep learning.
-It consists of taking a model that has been trained on a large dataset, such as ImageNet, and adapting its architecture and parameters to a new, smaller dataset.
-The key idea is that the lower layers of a convolutional network learn general features like edges and textures, while the higher layers capture more task-specific details.
-By freezing the lower layers and retraining only the upper layers on new data, we can achieve high performance with limited data and training time.
+Fine-tuning consists of taking a model pretrained on a large dataset, such as ImageNet, and adapting its architecture and parameters to a smaller, task-specific dataset.
+The approach works because the layers of a convolutional neural network learn features at different levels of abstraction.
+Early layers typically detect broad visual patterns such as edges, shapes, and textures, while deeper layers capture more specialized, task-dependent representations.
+By preserving the general features learned by early layers and retraining only selected deep layers on a new dataset, fine-tuning can achieve strong performance with substantially less data and computation than training a model from scratch.

 Fine Tuning